NightfallGT/TikTok-Username-Checker/README.md

 It is a proxyless tool that checks the availablity of TikTok usernames in blazing fast speed.
 It checks if the http request status code is not ```200```.
 If it is, it will automatically assume that the TikTok username is not taken.

 This tool can be inaccurate at times because it does not use the TikTok api.
-It only checks if the username's TikTok url is invalid.
+It only checks if the username's TikTok url if it is invalid.

 This tool is used for educational purposes only.